-A: Under the rules of the National Association of Securities Dealers, if your broker holds your shares in its "street" name, the broker may vote your shares on routine matters even if it does not receive instructions from you.
-At the Annual Meeting your broker may, without instructions from you, vote on Proposal 1 and Proposal 3, but not Proposal 2.
+A: Under the rules of the Financial Industry Regulatory Authority, if your broker holds your shares in its "street" name, the broker may vote your shares on routine matters even if it does not receive instructions from you.
+At the Annual Meeting your broker may, without instructions from you, vote on Proposal 1, Proposal 2 and Proposal 3.